vonhoff/Serilog.Sinks.RichTextBox.WinForms.Colored/README.md

 The long name `Serilog.Sinks.RichTextBox.WinForms.Colored` follows the Serilog naming convention while being specific about the functionality.
 Shorter alternatives were already reserved in the NuGet registry but were not used, so a more descriptive name was needed for this implementation.

-### Why create a WinForms version instead of using a WPF solution?
+### Why use a WinForms solution instead of the WPF one?

 This sink was designed specifically for WinForms applications to avoid unnecessary dependencies.
 Including a WPF-based logging component in a WinForms application would require including the entire WPF framework as a dependency, significantly increasing the footprint of the application for what should be a small logging feature.

 ## Support and Contribute

+If you find value in this project, there are several ways you can contribute:

+- Give the [project](https://github.com/vonhoff/Serilog.Sinks.RichTextBox.WinForms.Colored) a star on GitHub.
+- Support the project through [GitHub Sponsors](https://github.com/sponsors/vonhoff).
-You can support development through [GitHub Sponsors](https://github.com/sponsors/vonhoff), give the [project](https://github.com/vonhoff/Serilog.Sinks.RichTextBox.WinForms.Colored) a star, or contribute by improving documentation, reporting bugs, or submitting pull requests.
+- Improve documentation, report bugs, or submit pull requests.

 ## License